Federal Skilled Worker Program

 Education

-You must prove if your degree, certificate, or diploma is valid and that you can meet the standard required for your skilled occupation.
+You must prove that your degree, certificate, or diploma is valid and can meet the standard required for your skilled occupation.

 If you studied in Canada, you must provide a certified copy of your qualification, showing that it is from a Designated Learning Institution (DLI) in Canada.
-To learn more about what constitutes a DLI and the best DLIs in Canada, look at this page.
+Look at this page to learn more about what constitutes a DLI and the best DLIs in Canada.

-If your degree is from outside Canada, you must provide an Educational Credential Assessment proving your degree is valid and that it is equal to the same qualification in Canada.
+If your degree is from outside Canada, you must provide an Educational Credential Assessment proving your degree is valid and equal to the same qualification in Canada.

 Skilled Work Experience